wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

 ### Example - using `getNodeType` with JSONSchema enum
 One example of when `getNodeType` is useful is with JSONSchema enums.
 JSONSchema does not define an Enum type, rather it considers enum as a constraint on other types.

-The JSON Schema enum is defined as
+The JSONSchema enum is defined as
 ```typescript
 {
   "enum": ["red", "amber", "green"]